Event Date: Sun 2nd Jan, 2022

 Cross the road with care and follow the Ringway sign, turning slightly to the left into Stone Rings Lane.
 Carry straight on and down a stony track to cross Stone Rings Beck by the wooden bridge.
 Climb up the other side, keeping to the left which leads into a narrow path descending with the beck on the left.
 At the bottom don’t try to follow the Ringway sign into the brambles but turn right through the gate and cross the fields to Pannal Church.

 On reaching Brackenthwaite Lane, cross with care and follow the path directly opposite which eventually climbs a steady gradient with a fenced wood on the right.
 At the top corner of the wood turn right and climb steeply up the grassy slope with a stone wall and the wood on your right.
 Go over the brow and through the gate into the wood, descending steeply at first and, after crossing Horn Beck, reach Brackenthwaite Lane.
 Turn right and then, after about 20m, left onto the footpath.

 This path crosses Crimple Beck and then reaches Hill Foot Lane.
 Turn right and then left again after 20 m along a footpath between two garden fences.
-After crossing the stile keep straight ahead up the hill to the gate and then through 4 more field boundaries before (now going downhill with Yew Tree Lane on the right but then turns sharp left at a signpost and back up the hill.
+After crossing the stile keep straight ahead up the hill past the dead tree to the gate and then through 4 more field boundaries before turning LEFT.
+(The official route goes downhill with the hedgerow on the right but then turns sharp left at a signpost and back up the hill.
 Worth a reccie !)

 This path will eventually bring you to Hill Top Lane near the junction by the Squinting Cat.
 Turn right along the road, passing the junction (Whinney Lane) and, after about 100m, take the footpath on the left which, after crossing fields, emerges by the drive to Beckwith Head Farm.
 Turn right onto the tarmac road and straight across at the crossroads into Beckwith Head Road.
 The hand-over point is towards the far end near the Police Station.

 Leg 2.
-Beckwith Head Road to Knox Lane; 5 miles
+Beckwith Head Road to Knox Lane 5 miles

 At the end of this path turn right for about 100m then sharp left and down into the valley.
 On climbing out of the other side follow the path to the left over Birk Crag and staying high to reach Cornwall Road.
 Turn left down the hill and then right into Kent Road after 100m.

 After about 400m and now running uphill take the footpath to the left between garden fences and descend to Oak Beck near the packhorse bridge.
-Turn right and follow the beck downstream, emerging by the golf course car park and turn left.
+Turn right and follow the beck downstream, emerging by the golf club and turn left.
 After following the road around to the right, take the footpath on the left immediately after the golf club car park and then turn right along the beck again to the Academy.
 Cross the beck by the road bridge and turn left up Jennyfield Drive.

 Leg 3.
-Knox Lane to Knaresborough High Bridge; 4.8 miles
+Knox Lane to Knaresborough High Bridge 4.8 miles

 From Knox Lane turn into Old Trough Way.
 On reaching the junction with Old Barber turn left and continue out of the housing, taking the first path to the right in the park which leads into a path between the sewage works fence on the left and allotment gardens on the right.

 On leaving the woods, the Ringway footpath is signed to the left but this section is not much used and often overgrown.
 It is better to continue along the field edge until you see a clearly worn way down.
 This soon joins the official path which continues down steps beside a fence on the left and eventually reaches the Nidd just before the viaduct.
 (If you miss this way down into the gorge, simply continue along the field edge, crossing the Greenway by the end of the viaduct, and, in the far corner you will find a broad path down.)

 From here it is simply a matter of following the path along the gorge with the river on your left.
 About half a mile after passing under the viaduct and after a short climb there is a junction with Milner’s Lane and steps leading away to the right but keep left.
 The path splits but both branches lead to the same place back down by the river, though the right hand one is an easier decent to run.

-Cross the bridge towards Knaresborough and cross the road to reach the Waterside.
+Cross the bridge towards Knaresborough and cross the road to reach Waterside.
 (Use the pedestrian crossing at the far end of the bridge if the traffic is busy).
 Run all the way along Waterside to Low Bridge and turn right.
 There is no footpath on the right hand side of the bridge so it is best to cross immediately and then cross back on the other side of the river after passing the Mother Shipton pub.
 Take your time.
 It isn’t a race!

-Follow this fence to the corner of the field then turn sharp left and, in the same field continue along parallel to the field edge to a 5 bar gate leading out into a lane which will take you to Forest Moor Road.
+Follow this fence to the corner of the field then turn sharp left and, in the same field continue along parallel to the field edge on your right to a 5 bar gate leading out into a lane which will take you to Forest Moor Road.
 Turn right and run past the garden centre to where the Ringway is signposted on the opposite side of the road.

 In Rudding Lane take the turning to the right into Crimple Lane.
 Run past the Traveller’s Rest then through the gate into the showground, leaving the Ringway route at this point.
 You now only have to run up the hill to join the main showground road which will take you back to the finish at HSFC!